Stefano Sandrone: Life and works

 In 2019 he was awarded the Lawrence C. McHenry Award from the American Academy of Neurology, thus winning his second Academy Award in three years.
-Moreover, in the same year he was elected as the youngest Chair within the American Academy of Neurology, and in July he was awarded the Julia Higgins Award from Imperial College London for ‘his significant contribution to the support of academic women at the College’.
-Later in the year, he also won the Science Educator Award awarded from the Society for Neuroscience (SfN), which is 'the world's largest organization of scientists and physicians devoted to understanding the brain and the nervous system’.
+Moreover, in the same year he was elected as the youngest Chair within the American Academy of Neurology, and in July he was awarded the Julia Higgins Award from Imperial College London for 'his significant contribution to the support of academic women at the College'.
+Later in the year, he also won the Science Educator Award awarded from the Society for Neuroscience (SfN), which is 'the world's largest organization of scientists and physicians devoted to understanding the brain and the nervous system'.

-In 2020 he won two additional educational awards, namely the President’s Award for Excellence in Education awarded from Imperial College London and the A.B.
+In 2020 he won two additional educational awards, namely the President's Award for Excellence in Education awarded from Imperial College London and the A.B.
 Baker Teacher Recognition Award from the American Academy of Neurology, thus winning his third Academy Award in four years.
 In the same year, he was also recognised as a Senior Fellow of the Higher Education Academy.

 In 2021 he published Nobel Life, a book edited by Lindau Nobel Laureate Meetings and published by Cambridge University Press, which has been selected by Forbes as an honourable mention in The Best Higher Education Books Of 2021.

+In 2022 he authored The birth of modern neuroscience in Turin, favourably reviewed by Lancet Neurology, and won the Trainees in the Association for the Study of Medical Education (TASME) Mentorship Prize.
+In 2024, he has won the A.B.
+Baker Teacher Recognition Award from the American Academy of Neurology for the second time, his fourth Academy Award, and also the Miriam Friedman Ben-David Award from the Association for Medical Education in Europe (AMEE) and the Distinguished Neurology Teacher Award from the American Neurological Association, as the first European and youngest winner.